gvwilson/thirdbit/_posts/2004/2004-06-22-the-new-standard-model.md

 structures, and Java's.
 For example, if you want to create a list in
 <a href="http://www.jython.org/">Jython</a>, and pass it into some
-Java code, you must either translate <a href="http://www.jython.org/">Jython</a>'s type to a Java List, or use a Java List in the first place---in which case, you lose much of the ease-of-use that makes scripting languages attractive in the first place.
+Java code, you must either translate <a href="http://www.jython.org/">Jython</a>'s type to a Java List, or use a Java List in the first place—in which case, you lose much of the ease-of-use that makes scripting languages attractive in the first place.
 On the other hand, while <a href="http://groovy.codehaus.org/">Groovy</a> uses native Java types, it doesn't actually work at the moment...